cryptica/pnerf/README.md

 * TODO
   1. Running ./run_with_animation.sh myjob and then pressing C-c stops myjob.
   2. Let P be the properties of the terminal.
-Running ./run_with_animation.sh myjob and then pressing C-c restores P.
+Running ./run_with_animation.sh myjob and then pressing C-c restores P. - DONE
-  3. Running ./run_with_animation.sh myjob prints the animation at the end of the output given by myjob.
+  3. Running ./run_with_animation.sh myjob prints the animation at the end of the output given by myjob. - Example 1 DONE

      Example 1: